quorumcontrol/tupelo-docs/docs/whitepaper.md

 #### Sending Proposals

-Chain Tree owners sending `PROPOSE` messages need to make a best effort to decide which $$Signer(s)$$ to send a proposal to in order to maximize the chance of their proposal being notarized.
+Chain Tree owners sending `PROPOSE` messages need to make a best effort to decide which $Signer(s)$ to send a proposal to in order to maximize the chance of their proposal being notarized.
 The `CurrentCycle`, `CurrentEpoch`, and `CurrentActiveSigners` properties stored in the Notary Group Chain Tree state can be used to make assumptions of values that will succeed.
-Since Signers in cycle $$C$$ will accept and notarize proposals in cycle $$C-4 \ldots\ C+1$$, this is a practically useful scheme that will rarely result in Chain Tree owners having to resend their transactions.
+Since Signers in cycle $C$ will accept and notarize proposals in cycle $C-4 \ldots\ C+1$, this is a practically useful scheme that will rarely result in Chain Tree owners having to resend their transactions.

 #### Edge Cases
-One edge case that occurs around epoch boundaries is when multiple proposals extending the same tip specify different cycles that imply different epochs, for example $$E$$ and $$E+1$$.
+One edge case that occurs around epoch boundaries is when multiple proposals extending the same tip specify different cycles that imply different epochs, for example $E$ and $E+1$.
 Since the proposal’s cycle defines active Signer sets, these proposals may be gossipped to different Notary Groups.
 The `CurrentCycle`, `CurrentEpoch`, and `CurrentActiveSigners` properties stored in the Notary Group Chain Tree state can reduce the likelihood of this situation.
 However, Chain Tree owners can specify arbitrary cycles in their proposals so the protocol must be designed to prevent two transactions extending the same tip from being notarized.

 Recall from the discussion of cycles that
 1. there are 60 cycles per epoch
 2. each `PROPOSE` message must specify a cycle which implies the epoch
-3. `PROPOSE` messages specifying $$C$$ are only valid to Signers in cycles $C-1 \ldots C+4$
+3. `PROPOSE` messages specifying $C$ are only valid to Signers in cycles $C-1 \ldots C+4$
 4. we assume Signers’ clocks are no more than 1 cycle apart

-Thus, in order for two valid proposals with different epochs to conflict they must be within 6 cycles of each other, and thus reside in adjacent epochs, e.g. $$E$$ and $$E+1$$.
+Thus, in order for two valid proposals with different epochs to conflict they must be within 6 cycles of each other, and thus reside in adjacent epochs, e.g. $E$ and $E+1$.

-Recall that `<MaxChurn>` limits the number of Signers that can join/leave the active Signer in the transition from epoch $$E$$ to $$E+1$$, and that the the forward Signer set for $$E$$ is the rear Signer set for $$E+1$$.
+Recall that `<MaxChurn>` limits the number of Signers that can join/leave the active Signer in the transition from epoch $E$ to $E+1$, and that the the forward Signer set for $E$ is the rear Signer set for $E+1$.

-To maintain safety across epoch boundaries, specifically to prevent two extensions of tip $$T$$ being notarized by two different active Signer sets, notarization requires, in addition to ⅔ signature weight from the entire active Signer set, ⅔ signature weight from each of the forward and rear Signer sets.
-Thus for a conflict set with proposals $$P1$$ specifying $$E$$ and $$P2$$ specifying $$E+1$$, in order to notarize both $$P1$$ and $$P2$$ it must be the case that at least ⅔ of the forward Signer set for $$E$$ committed to $$P1$$ and ⅔ of the rear Signer set for $$E+1$$ committed to $$P2$$.
+To maintain safety across epoch boundaries, specifically to prevent two extensions of tip $T$ being notarized by two different active Signer sets, notarization requires, in addition to ⅔ signature weight from the entire active Signer set, ⅔ signature weight from each of the forward and rear Signer sets.
+Thus for a conflict set with proposals $P_1$ specifying $E$ and $P_2$ specifying $E+1$, in order to notarize both $P_1$ and $P_2$ it must be the case that at least ⅔ of the forward Signer set for $E$ committed to $P_1$ and ⅔ of the rear Signer set for $E+1$ committed to $P_2$.
 Since these sets are equivalent, at least ⅓ of Signers in those sets must have committed to both and will be slashed.

 #### Long Range Attacks